Federal Parent PLUS Loans

 Request Additional Unsubsidized Loans

-If your parent is unable to appeal the credit decision or use an endorser, the student will become eligible to borrow additional unsubsidized loans based on the PLUS denial.
+If a parent is unable to appeal the credit decision or use an endorser, the student will become eligible to borrow additional unsubsidized loans based on the PLUS denial.

-1. Submit a PLUS Denial — Request for Additional Unsub, found at Forms & Online Services
+1. Submit a PLUS Denial — Request for Additional Unsub, found at Forms and Online Services.

 2. Students with 0-59 completed credits can request an additional $4,000 in unsubsidized loans for the financial aid year ($2,000/semester).